Social Security retirement benefits are not based on need but rather on income earned during your earning life.Read more

 The application process for disability benefits is complicated and time-consuming.
 Before you can collect benefits, you must have been disabled for at least six months.

 However, the application process itself can take up to six months.
-So, do not wait for the six-month period of disability to elapse before applying for benefits; do it as soon as you become disabled.
+So, don't wait for the six-month period of disability to elapse before applying for benefits; do it as soon as you become disabled.

-If you are looking for legal assistance related to SSDI, find a qualified special needs planner in your area.
-While some ElderLawAnswers attorneys in this area of the law, all attorneys available through SpecialNeedsAnswers have a significant part of their practices devoted to working with individuals with special needs and their families.
+If you are looking for legal assistance related to SSDI, find a qualified elder law attorney who does disability or special needs planning in your area.
+While some elder law attorneys practice in this area of law, all attorneys available through SpecialNeedsAnswers have a significant part of their practices devoted to working with individuals with special needs and their families.